FDio/csit/docs/report/vpp_functional_tests/csit_release_notes.rst

       - IPFIX tests
       - SPAN tests

-Known Issues
+Known Issues - to be updated
 ------------

-Here is the list of known issues in CSIT |release| for VPP functional tests in VIRL:
+Here is the list of known issues in CSIT |release| for VPP functional tests in VIRL: (to be updated)

 +---+-------------------------------------------------+-----------------------------------------------------------------+
 | # | Issue                                           | Description                                                     |